elmomoilanen/Halloc/README.md

 ## Build ##

 Halloc uses the C11 standard.
-It is expected to work on most common Linux distros.
+It is expected to work on most common Linux distros and macOS.

 To build the library, run